anuragkr19/Bagging/README.md

 # Bagging
-Implement a bagging routine for a logistic regression classifier using Matlab
+Implement a bagging routine for a logistic regression classifier using Matlab.